 Learning is a process, for us and our dogs.
 Be patient with yourself.
 Be patient with your dog.
 There’s always something positive to take away, if we look closely.
-The lesson for me with the torn ribbon fiasco was not to leave anything tempting or possibly dangerous within my dogs reach.
+The lesson for me with the torn ribbon fiasco was not to leave anything tempting or possibly dangerous within the reach of my dogs.
 Another lesson was to keep a closer eye on them.
 It also gave me an opportunity to grow in patience . . . mostly patience with myself as a budding responsible dog owner.

 Here are 5 things to do when your dog does something upsetting:

 - Redirect his attention to something more positive.